-Students may have the opportunity to complete a portion of their program of study through online courses.
-Online courses are supported through services provided by a third-party.
-These online courses are specifically designed for the student who will be accessing online courses from a standard home or personal computer.
-For more information, contact the academic department for additional policies and recommended technology specifications to ensure an optimal learning experience in online courses.
+Students may have the opportunity to complete a portion of their program of study through distance education courses.
+Distance education courses are supported through services provided by a third-party.
+These distance education courses are specifically designed for the student who will be accessing distance education courses from a standard home or personal computer.
+For more information, contact the academic department for additional policies and recommended technology specifications to ensure an optimal learning experience in distance education courses.

-An online course is a course in which:
+A distance education course is a course in which:

-- More than half of the course content is delivered electronically using the internet or other computer-based method; - Teaching is conducted from a remote location; - Students have access to the instructor remotely, in-person, or both; and - Learning is achieved through an integrated learning experience.
+- More than half of the course content is delivered electronically using the Internet or other computer-based method; - Teaching is conducted from a remote location; - Students have access to the instructor remotely, in-person, or both; and - Learning is achieved through an integrated learning experience.

-TECHNICAL REQUIREMENTS FOR ONLINE COURSES
+TECHNICAL REQUIREMENTS FOR DISTANCE EDUCATION COURSES

-Sufficient technology is required to complete online courses at Southern Technical College.
+Sufficient technology is required to complete distance education courses at Southern Technical College.
 While tablets, smartphones and other mobile devices may allow for some completion of coursework, they are not guaranteed to work in all areas.